 “When working in Australia 14 years ago, I was introduced to the discipline of Skin Cancer Medicine.
 I very quickly recognized the need for this important work with the high rates of melanoma and skin cancer in general within Australasia.
 I embarked upon post graduate studies with the Queensland university in Australia at the early stage of pursuing this vocation, and my resolve in this facet of medicine was reinforced by the fact that I’ve been able to readily provide a quick access to care for many patients that has saved the lives of many – its such a wonderful feeling to save someone’s life!”

 “My approach to patients in our care is a friendly but professional one, ensuring the detection of skin cancers early, hence saving lives and providing competent ongoing care.”

 This brings a welcome degree of familiarity and consistency to our loyal clientele.
-Christian will get to know you on a first name basis, to ensure efficiency from the moment you call for any booking or advice.
-He will go above and beyond to ensure that you are provided with the very best patient care and a smooth and efficient service and follow-up.
+Christian will get to know you on a first-name basis, to ensure efficiency from the moment you call for any booking or advice.
+He will go above and beyond to ensure that you are provided with the very best patient care and smooth and efficient service and follow-up.

 Audit & Medical Compliance Director

 Chartered Member of the NZ Institute of Directors, ISO Lead Auditor, Qualified Engineer, and Systems & Processes Business Coach, Audit & Medical Compliance Director for NZ Plastic Surgeons Ltd.

 “As a former Med student, I’m loving being surrounded by great medical professionals once again.